United States · audience itinerary

 Your 3-day plan

-Historic Charm & Waterfront Exploration
+Historic Charm and Waterfront Exploration

 - Morning~180 minSouth Carolina Aquariummuseum

-- Arrive at opening to avoid crowds.
+- Arrive shortly after opening to avoid crowds.

-- Check feeding times for added excitement.
+- Check the feeding schedule for added excitement.

 - Midday~90 minFleet Landing Restaurant & Barrestaurant